-International Bird Rescue cares for more than 150 Black-crowned Night Herons each year.
-Some of these are fledglings that have fallen from an urban rookery above Santa Rosa’s bustling West Ninth Street.
-This group nests in trees above a 5 to 6 foot traffic median, and International Bird Rescue is continually grateful for and impressed by the efforts of Santa Rosa citizens to block off lanes to protect fallen birds from further injury.
+Each year International Bird Rescue cares for more than 150 Black-crowned Night-Herons.
+Many of these are fledglings that have fallen from an urban rookery above Santa Rosa’s bustling West Ninth Street.
+This group nests in trees above a 5 to 6 foot traffic median, and Bird Rescue is continually grateful for and impressed by the efforts of Santa Rosa citizens to block off lanes to protect fallen birds from further injury.

-Two weeks ago, the same Black-crowned Night Heron, identified by the numbered leg band he was given prior to his original release, was brought back to International Bird Rescue.
+Two weeks ago, the same Black-crowned Night-Heron, identified by the numbered leg band he was given prior to his original release, was brought back to Bird Rescue.
 This roving Heron was found in Watsonville, roughly 85 miles away from his Oakland release site.
 This time he was suffering from an accident that left him with one missing toe and several broken ones.